jpadilla/django-rest-framework-jwt/docs/index.md

 ## Blacklisting Tokens

-Blacklisting allows users to blacklist their own token from the HTTP header or cookies by redirecting to the `BlacklistView` in which case the view is serves as a logout.
+Blacklisting allows users to blacklist their own token from the HTTP header or cookies.
+General use case is as a logout service.

+### `delete_stale_tokens` management command

+When called, deletes all tokens whose `expired_at` date & time is before then the value set in `JWT_STALE_BLACKLISTED_TOKEN_EXPIRATION_TIME` variable.

 ## Additional Settings
 There are some additional settings that you can override similar to how you'd do it with Django REST framework itself.
 Here are all the available defaults.